 Students using the Field Notes Activity Pack will pose and respond to questions about found objects, investigate and observe the environment using their senses, engage in discussions and represent their ideas and share their findings with others.

-Planning an Excursion (or Incursion) with your Outdoor Adventure Journal
+Planning an Field trip (or Incursion) with your Outdoor Adventure Journal

 Many schools send their students on excursions to places rich in natural beauty.
-Think of ways you could incorporate the Field Notes Activity Pack into your next excursion.
+Think of ways you could incorporate the Field Notes Activity Pack into your next field trip.
 Examples of excursions which would be perfect to use the journal and activities with are:

 - Botanical Gardens